The deadline for Fall submissions is past.

 Your major program must include at least 48 credit-hours, chosen from at least three disciplines; it must also include an 8-credit St. Mary's Project (SMP).
-For more information on major requirements, as well as for a complete set of forms you will need, please download the Student-Designed Major Handbook, on the right.
+For more information on major requirements, as well as for a complete set of forms you will need, please download the Student-Designed Major Handbook, on the left.

-Admission to the major is granted through the submission of a proposal to the college Curriculum Committee, which meets twice annually (in the middle of Fall and Spring semesters) to review proposals.
+Admission to the major is granted through the submission of a proposal to the college Curriculum Review Committee, which meets twice annually (in the middle of Fall and Spring semesters) to review proposals.
 In order to ensure a carefully planned and executed curriculum, students must submit their proposal before they have completed 56 credit-hours.
 Make sure you know the deadline for submission in the semester you're completing your proposal!

 A completed major proposal requires:

 - A narrative explanation of your proposed major (see the SDM Handbook for more information);